 Money (or lack of it) can be really stressful to deal with, but there is help out there if you need it.
 There’s a wide range of benefits and services available.
 To make life that wee bit easier for you, we’ve pulled together a list of what you could be entitled to as a parent.

-There are also other benefits you can apply for as well, such as Universal Credit.
-Our section on using a benefit calculator below explains how you can find out what you’re entitled to.
+As well as the benefits listed on this page there are also other benefits you may be able to apply for, such as Universal Credit and Pension credit.
+Our page on using a benefit calculator explains how you can find out what you’re entitled to.

 On this page you'll find information on: